-Table 6 contains a risk severity and risk type matrix.
-The risk increases in severity from 0, no severity level, to 5, lethal.
-The risk categories include: safety, cost, time, scope, quality, environment, and regulation.
+Table 6 contains a risk severity and risk type matrix that provides quantitative measures for each combination of TYP and SEV.
+The Table 6 information is intended to be a starting point that is modified for each unique development project.
 A given risk could be assessed at every risk type or at the perceived most important one(s), provided the impacts to the other risk types are maintained at acceptable levels when controlling the risk.
 For example, a given risk could be analyzed in terms of its impacts on safety and/or cost and/or time, etc.